 Abstract:

-γf is a primary influencing parameter shared by models ANN1, ANN2, and ANN3.
-The relative crest freeboard significantly affects model ANN1, while the relative berm width has a notable impact on the results of model ANN2.
-By comparing the contribution of the roughness coefficient
+γf is a primary influencing parameter shared by the three models ANN1, ANN2 and ANN3.
+The relative crest freeboard significantly affects model ANN1, while the relative berm width has a notable impact on model ANN2.
+By comparing the contribution of roughness coefficient γ

-γf to the predicted values of different structural types, it was found that different structural types exhibit varying sensitivities to
+f to predicted values of different structural types, it is found that different structural types exhibit various sensitivities to γ

-γf.
-A single roughness coefficient value is insufficient to reasonably reflect the influence of changes in the geometric shape of armor blocks, the number of block layers, and other structural characteristics on overtopping.
+f.
+A single roughness coefficient value is not enough to reflect reasonably the influences of the changes in geometric shape of revetment blocks, number of block layers and other structural characteristics on the wave overtopping.